SoftwareAG/c8y-docs/content/microservice-sdk/java-bundle/developing-microservice.md

 There are two possible deployment types on the platform:

-* Hosted deployment - The default for microservices.
-For typical use cases the hosted deployment is the suggested one.
+* Hosted deployment - The default for microservices and the suggested one for typical use cases.
 * External/legacy deployment - Requires custom installation of the platform and agent.

 For development and testing purposes, one can deploy a microservice on a local Docker container.